quicwg/base-drafts/draft-ietf-quic-transport.md

 MUST attempt to validate the token, unless it has already completed address validation.
 If the token is invalid then the server SHOULD proceed as if the client did not have a validated address, including potentially sending a Retry.
-A server SHOULD encode tokens provided with NEW_TOKEN frames and Retry packets differently, and validate the latter more strictly.
+Tokens provided with NEW_TOKEN frames and Retry packets can be distinguished by servers (see {{token-differentiation}}), and the latter validated more strictly.
 If the validation succeeds, the server SHOULD then allow the handshake to proceed.

 Note: